 Placement schools are selected not only based in relation to a trainee's home location, but also on our judgments of how a trainee would fit into their primary school.
-Whilst we try and keep travelling to a minimum this is dependent on the location of a trainee’s home address and small travel bursaries are available for those trainees not in receipt of a DfE training bursary.
+Whilst we try and keep travelling to a minimum this is dependent on the location of a trainee’s home address and a small hardship payment may be available for those trainees not in receipt of a DfE training bursary.

 Primary trainees will be allocated a 'home school' but will also do a second placement in one of the other primary partnership schools.
 The course is full time and runs from September until the beginning of July.

 The course will provide a rigorous and structured programme of training leading to QTS after one year.
 There are three compulsory elements:

 Reflective Practice Programme (RPP)

 Classroom Practice Programme (CPP)

 The course fees for 2020/2021 are as follows:

 2.2 or higher honours degree (or equivalent).
 GCSE grade 4 or above in English Language, Mathematics and Science.
 Additional GCSE's showing a good spread of curriculum subjects and at least 2 A levels.